DomDew/strapi-plugin-fuzzy-search/README.md

 ### Example Responses

 **IMPORTANT:** Please note that as of now published as well as unpublished entries will be returned by default.
-Modify this behavior by setting up a `queryConstraint` in your [config](#full-example-config).
+Modify this behavior by passing a [filter](#filters) to the query.

 #### REST